CH2-PS144/Backend/README.md

 This service is using MySQL as the database, so you also have to run MySQL on your system.

 1. Clone the repository then open it using your code editor.
+2. Open terminal in the project root directory, then run ```npm install``` to install the dependencies.
+3. you have to create a database in mysql on my server with the name ```physedu ```
-2. In the root directory of this project, make a new file named .env to provide the configurations needed.
+4. In the root directory of this project, make a new file named .env to provide the configurations needed.
-3. Provide these details in the .env file:
+Provide these details in the .env file:

 ```bash
 # Environment variables declared in this file are automatically made available to Prisma.